Algorithmic aspects of immersibility and embeddability: Computing all smoothings of a PL manifold

+We then iterate through simplexwise polynomial maps with rational coefficients from subdivisions of $\Sigma \times D^{k+1}$ to $[0,1]^{2k+1}$ until we find a map $g:\Sigma \times D^{k+1} \to [0,1]^{2k+1}$ that is $C^1$ and injective.
+Both these conditions can be checked.
+One checks $C^1$ by checking that derivatives match between neighboring simplices.
+To check injectivity, one shows that every simplex is injective, the images of any two non-adjacent simplices are disjoint, and the intersection of the images of adjacent simplices is the image of their intersection.
+Each of these can be expressed as a sentence in the language of the reals and can be decided by the Tarski--Seidenberg theorem; see e.g.~\cite[Ch.~11]{BPR} for relatively practical algorithms.

+Now, let $p:\Sigma \times D^{k+1} \to S^{k+1}$ be the map which projects to the $D^{k+1}$ factor and then collapses the boundary.
+This map is easily made simplicial.
+The desired map $S^{2k+1} \to S^{k+1}$ is obtained from a map $u:[0,1]^{2k+1} \to S^{k+1}$ which maps the image of $g$ to $S^{k+1}$ via $p \circ g^{-1}$ and everything outside the image of $g$ to the base point.
+Although $g^{-1}$ is not piecewise polynomial, we can approximate its values to arbitrary precision and bound its Lipschitz constant.
+By Lemma \ref{simp-approx}, this suffices to construct a simplicial approximation to $u$ from a sufficiently fine subdivision of $[0,1]^{2k+1}$.
+From this we can compute its homotopy class in $\pi_{2k+1}(S^{k+1})$, and therefore the image of $\Sigma$ under $\psi$.

-By minimizing over all simplices and pairs of simplices of the subdivision of $M$, we obtain a lower bound on the thickness of the resulting tubular neighborhood.
-Then given a framing, the Pontryagin--Thom construction can be implemented, and thus we can compute the image of a homotopy sphere under $\psi$.
-Moreover, given a map in $\ker\psi$, we can find a framed nullcobordism by iterating over all candidate nullcobordisms and framings.
+Moreover, given a map in $\ker\psi$, we can find a framed nullcobordism by iterating over all candidate smooth manifolds $\Upsilon$ whose boundary is $\Sigma$ and smooth embeddings $\Upsilon \times D^{k+1} \to D^{2k+2}$ extending $g$.
 Thus, given a homotopy sphere, we can assign it either to a nonzero element of $\Theta_k/bP_{k+1}$ or an element of $bP_{k+1}$.
 By iterating over all smooth triangulations corresponding to barycentric subdivisions of $\partial\Delta^{k+1}$, we eventually generate representatives for all the elements of both the subgroup and the quotient group.